-New and current content editors who need access to a directory need the permission of the directory’s primary publisher.
-Currently the UW Bothell Advancement & External Relations web team assigns roles to accounts after receiving permission from the respective primary publisher and after new content editors have completed the introductory Kentico training.
+New and current content editors who need access to a website directory need the permission of that directory’s primary publisher.
+The UW Bothell Advancement & External Relations Web Team assigns roles to accounts after receiving permission from the respective primary publisher and new content editors have completed the introductory Kentico training.

 You must meet the following requirements to gain access to edit uwb.edu: